You used to handle everything. Tight deadlines, difficult conversations, unexpected problems— you took them in stride.

 This is the difference between surviving and thriving.

-December is the perfect time to start.
+Spring is the perfect time to start.
 Not next month.
-Not after the holidays when things “calm down.”
+Not after things “settle down.”
 Now — when you need it most.

 You Don’t Have to White-Knuckle Through This